 The entire Case Files collection is available here.

 Emory University has a site license for the citation management program EndNote.
 You can download and install EndNote from the Software Express server with your University NetID and password.
 For Mac users running Big Sur, you will have to download EndNote 20 from the Software Express server.

-For additional information regarding EndNote, visit the WHSC Library's EndNote page.
+For additional information regarding EndNote, visit the WHSC Library's EndNote guide.

 There are other open source (free) citation management programs available like Mendeley and Zotero.
 Please visit the citation management page for more information.